Cezerye | Turkish Carrot and Walnut Bars

 Ingredients needed to make Turkish Cezerye dessert

-Check the recipe card at the bottom of the page for exact measurements and printable detailed recipe.
+Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

 Sugar - Regular white granulated sugar is what we use for the recipe.
-If vegan, make sure to get the Vegan sugar.
-We could use the raw sugar, but the color of the Cezerye becomes darker.
+If vegan, make sure to get Vegan sugar.
+We could use raw sugar, but the color of the Cezerye becomes darker.
 So I would not suggest using brown sugar for this recipe.

 Corn starch - This is what helps bind the recipe and even though we use very little, it is a very important ingredient.